Estimating Average Treatment Effects with a Double-Index Propensity Score: Perturbation Resampling

 \section{Perturbation Resampling}

-Although the asymptotic variance of $\Delthat$ can be determined through its influence function specified in Theorem \eqref{t:IFexp}, a direct empirical estimate based on the influence function is difficult because $\bu_{k,\Ascrpi}$ and $\bv_{k,\Ascrmuk}$ involve complicated functionals of $\P$ that are difficult to estimate.
+Although the asymptotic variance of $\Delthat$ can be determined through its influence function specified in Theorem \eqref{t:IFexp}, a direct empirical estimate based on the influence function is infeasible because it involves functionals of $\P$ that are difficult to estimate.
 Instead we propose a simple perturbation-resampling procedure.
-Let $\Gscr = \{ G_i : i=1,\ldots,n\}$ be a set of non-negative iid random variables with unit mean and variance that are independent of $\Dscr$.
-The procedure then perturbs each ``layer'' of the estimation of $\Delthat$.
+Let $\Gscr = \{ G_i : i=1,\ldots,n\}$ be a set of non-negative iid random variables with unit mean and variance independent of $\Dscr$.
+The procedure perturbs each ``layer'' of the estimation of $\Delthat$.
 Let the perturbed estimates of $\balphvec$ and $\bbetavec$ be: